Guide

 - Don't fill past the 2/3 line (1/2 for foods that expand, like beans and grains).

-- Frozen proteins add 5–10 minutes to cook time — no need to thaw first.
+- Frozen proteins add 5–10 minutes to cook time.
+No need to thaw first.